Licensing Houses in Multiple Occupation (HMOs)

 Register of HMO Licences

-These are now available online.
-Use the 'Find' box at top of each document or the 'Ctrl F' search function to search the register for specific terms such as address or street names.
+Use the 'Find' box at top of each document or search function (<Ctrl> and <F> keys) to search the register for specific terms such as address or street names.

 For further information about the introduction of HMO Licensing, see our HMO Licensing in Sussex information sheet (PDF 243KB).
 Information is also available in the Communities and Local Government booklet Licensing of Houses in Multiple Occupation in England - A guide for landlords and managers (PDF 438KB)

 If you think your property may need to be licensed or have any questions, please ring Private Sector Housing on 01273 293156 or e-mail us on firstname.lastname@example.org.